sumnerevans/sumnerevans.com/content/posts/travel/2021-dc-montreal/2021-09-12-dc-to-montreal/index.rst

 located in a vast building that used to be an administrative office for the Pension Bureau.

-In covered the "courtyard" of the building, they had an exhibit about the renovation of the Notre Dame Cathedral in Paris.
-They are sourcing parts for the room from all over the world.
-Also downstairs was an exhibit that discussing some of the buildings that define city skylines and another exhibit which explored some of the different materials that have been used to create unique buildings.
+In the covered "courtyard" of the building, they had an exhibit about the renovation of the Notre Dame Cathedral in Paris.
+They are sourcing parts for the roof from all over the world.
+Also downstairs was an exhibit that discussed some of the buildings that define city skylines and another exhibit which explored some of the different materials that have been used to create unique buildings.

 We then headed upstairs.
 There was an exhibit about the twin towers that had photographs of them throughout the decades and also had images of the new One